tombye/trexit/_posts/2017-07-26-starting-germany-with-the-black-forest.markdown

 To explain, the day before we got a train to Strasbourg to get us into the Alsace region and give us a place from which to enter Germany.

-Here's Strasbourg, nice isn't it?
+Here's Strasbourg.
+Nice isn't it?

 ![Double rainbow over Strasbourg](https://github.com/tombye/trexit/raw/gh-pages/assets/images/strasbourg-double-rainbow.jpg)

 We chose Baden Baden as what we thought would be a good starting place for walking the Black Forest.

-Here's Baden Baden, nice isn't it?
+Here's Baden Baden.
+Nice isn't it?

 ![Baden Baden from the edge of the Black Forest](https://github.com/tombye/trexit/raw/gh-pages/assets/images/baden-baden-from-a-park.jpg)